cpesar/readme-generator/Develop/README.md

   <br />

   ## Description
   This is a README.md generator that prompts the user with a series of questions about their project.
-This application streamlines the process by utilizing command line to generate a professional README.md.
+This application streamlines the process of writing a README.md by utilizing the command line to generate a professional README.md.
   <br />